How To Recognize and Get Rid of Bed Bugs

 Here are a few places to check to see if you have bed bugs:

 Bed bug bites can leave behind a few different signs when they bite you.
 The most common being raised red welts on the skin.
 These bites are often mistaken for mosquito or chigger bites that cause a burning itching sensation.
-Often when bed bugs bite they bite in a straight line unlike mosquito or chiggers who bite in random places.
+Often when bed bugs bite they bite in a straight line, unlike mosquito or chiggers who bite in random places.
 When bitten it often leads to a rash around the bitten area that spreads to about an inch in diameter.
-It is reported that 70% of people bitten by bed bugs will not have a reaction and for a long time it was thought that they weren’t allergic to the bed bugs saliva.
-In recent studies they have discovered that these people had actually been exposed multiple times to the bite and had built an immunity to these symptoms.
-The only way to get rid of the symptoms all together on the other hand is to get rid of the infestation all together.
+It is reported that 70% of people bitten by bed bugs will not have a reaction and for a long time, it was thought that they weren’t allergic to the bed bugs saliva.
+In recent studies, they have discovered that these people had actually been exposed multiple times to the bite and had built an immunity to these symptoms.
+The only way to get rid of the symptoms altogether, on the other hand, is to get rid of the infestation altogether.

 If you have multiple bites or more severe signs such as pus or oozing blisters see a dermatologist to get the correct treatment.
 If not completely wash the affected area with soap and water and get some type of corticosteroid cream to mitigate the itching and burning but be careful, sore of those creams can leave you weak and lightheaded so contact your doctor to make sure it is safe.

-Unfortunately there is no home remedy to get rid of bed bugs.
+Unfortunately, there is no home remedy to get rid of bed bugs.
 They are among the hardest insects to detect and get rid of so if you think you have bed bugs make sure to contact a professional to ensure that they are taken care of correctly and permanently.
 A bed bug infestation can not only have an impact on your sleep it can ruin your furniture develop into a bed bug infestation.
-Take action and call a professional pest control company.
+Take action and call a professional pest control company at 617-464-1305.